SUSTAINABLE COMPETITIVE ADVANTAGE

 – Jack Welch, Former CEO of General Electric

-To generate long-term revenue and value growth, it is paramount to create sustainable competitive advantage.
+To generate long-term revenue and value growth, it is paramount to create a sustainable competitive advantage.
 Growth companies and markets attract competition, and if a growth company doesn’t have any advantages that competition can’t easily replicate, then chances are a price war to the bottom will occur or the company will be gobbled up and surpassed by the competition.

 Seemingly very successful companies often shrivel up and die because they never figure out their sustainable competitive advantage.
 While there is always so much to do in the short-term, strategic leaders have an eye on what short-term actions could potentially create long-term sustainable competitive advantages.
-So, let’s go over the sources of sustainable competitive advantage and some pragmatic ways on how to create them.
+So, let’s go over the sources of sustainable competitive advantage and some pragmatic ways how to create them.

 What is Sustainable Competitive Advantage?

 The true magic of an organization is its people doing hundreds and thousands of things a day to bring to life products and services that somehow improve customers’ lives.
 And, in doing those hundreds and thousands of things a day, the hope, is that over time, an organization develops some sort of sustainable competitive advantage, which encompasses those elements that give an organization an advantage over competitors, and are sustained over time.
 Sustainable competitive advantages are typically difficult to create and not easy to replicate.

 There are eight main sources of sustainable competitive advantage, including Brand Loyalty, Location, Scale, Intellectual Property, Innovation, Proprietary Information, Network Effects, and Lock-up Supply.
 Let’s go over them in a bit more detail.
 And, as we do, think through what sustainable competitive advantage your company has or can create.

 • Brand Loyalty is driven by the strength of the brand (Disney), design (Apple), products (Gillette), and loyalty programs (Target REDcard).